 Tokyo Tower organizes a Love Step Up event on February 13 & 14, where you can walk up to the first observation deck and enjoy the romantic view from there.
 The tower is also illuminated in alternating colors of pink and red.

 Pray for luck in your love life at shrines

-You can also visit some shrines and pray for luck in your love life.
+You can also visit a shrine and pray for luck and happiness in your love life.
 Some shrines that enshrine deities who are said to grant love-related wishes include Imado Shrine in Tokyo, Hikawa Shrine in Saitama, Koi no Ki Shrine in Fukuoka.

 Japan Wonder Travel Tours

 Japan Wonder Travel is a travel agency that offers guided tours throughout Japan.

 From private walking tours to delicious Food and Drink tours, we can help you organize the best tours just for you!
 If you want to explore Japan and learn more about the history and backstories of each area you are visiting, our knowledgeable and friendly English speaking guides will happily take you to the best spots!

 In addition, we can provide you with any assistance you may need for your upcoming trip to Japan, so please feel free to contact us if you have any questions or need some help!